mickeys/lose-weight-keto/README.md

 When I travelled to Scotland I was surprised that Dr. Atkins is pretty unknown; LCHF eating is known as "Banting".
 <br clear="left">

-Look at the population around you; we're <a href="https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity">fatter than we've ever been</a>, to the point of using up a major part of our national wealth on medical care for the fat: from juvenile diabetes to all the dire consequences of adult obesity.
+Look at the population around you; we're [fatter than we've ever been](https://www.niddk.nih.gov/health-information/health-statistics/overweight-obesity), to the point of using up a major part of our national wealth on medical care for the fat: from juvenile diabetes to all the dire consequences of adult obesity.
 <center>
 <table>
 	<tr>